Totchinuko/apiconan.totchinuko.fr/patches/admin.0.7.x.md

 - Internal changes
 `0.7.12`
 - Increased the trader definition capacity for items from 60 to 100.
+`0.7.13`
+- Shift clicking item in the cheat panel now give the full stack of the item, just like the vanilla cheat panel
+- Improved the item spawn of the cheat panel to create multiple items if the requested stack size goes beyond the item maximum stack size
+- Renamed Exit Script to Kill Script
+- Improved quest log tab look to be less confusing
 ## Fixes
 `0.7.0`
 - Fixed the rule Is Math Not Zero using the old formula editor